 Key projects in the Tourism Research Lab include International Service and Educational Mobilities; Tourism Planning, Disparities, and Human Development; Tourism Marketing and Management; Representing and Consuming Cultures and Identities; and Leisure Travel and Well-Being.

-Community Recreation & Health & Well-Being
+Community Recreation & Health and Well-Being

 Our faculty, students, and partners examine how culture and cultural differences influence leisure intra-culturally, cross-culturally, and internationally as well as how leisure influences cultural differences and cultural assimilation and acculturation.
 Key current projects include developing a comprehensive model to help identify the next direct flight route for a destination by combining the buying funnel theory and gravity modeling; analysis of social networks and the changing online conversation related to orphanage tourism; and investigation of a big data approach to understanding, monitoring, and forecasting visitor behaviors in our national parks.